andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-28-gelfands-algebra-chunk-3-converting-problems-to-algebraic-expressions.md

 ### Stuck

-Pages 19 and 20 of Gelfand are our first encounter with a _proof_.
+Pages 19 and 20 of [Gelfand](https://www.goodreads.com/book/show/20328259-algebra) are our first encounter with a _proof_.
 As it's conceptually such a simple bit of arithmetic, it's useful to call out the approach explicitly too.

 The reason I think there's value in detailing the approach explicitly is because the first time I read through it (and worked through it) everything made sense logically, but what didn't click was how I might have arrived at this proof myself.
 Reading it in the order presented made me despair.
 How would I have known to start where Gelfand started?
 How would I have known to then rebalance the expression so that the $0$ was alone on the right-hand side?
 I would never have figured that out.
 (Immediately followed by a fall into a pit of despair.)

 ### A Different Perspective - Proof Part One

 Once I climbed back out of my gloom, I focussed on what I did recognise, and there were things to grasp; the fact the problem split in two became very explicit to me, as did the application of the Distributative Law.
 (Neither of these are hidden, but just highlights how easy it is to read things and have them "make sense", but still miss key things.)
-That was great, but I still couldnt grasp what must have been the intuitive leap which gave jumping-off point.
+That was great, but I still couldn't grasp what must have been the intuitive leap which gave jumping-off point.
 Then I realised...

-* To prove multiplication of a negative and a positive number, I needed to change this from an expression where this happened into another expression where I wasn't multiplying the negative and positive numbers together, and instead I was doing something else with them, hopefully getting rid of this troublesome aspect
+* To prove multiplication of a negative and a positive number, I needed to change this from an expression where this happened into another expression where I wasn't multiplying the negative and positive numbers together, and instead I was doing something else with them, hopefully getting rid of them altogether
-* What else could I do which I knew how to do?
-I could _add_ them
+* So what else could I do with them?
+I could _add_ them...
-* How could I change multiplication into addition?
+* But how could I change multiplication into addition?
 Or more specifically, how could I re-order my multiplication and addition?
 With the aim of turning the multiplicaiton into something I knew how to do - multiply by zero.
-This is where the Distributive Law comes in.
+This is where the [Distributive Law](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws) comes in.

 With all this in mind (and it didn't come all at once, writing this post helped clarify and solidify it all too) we can then possibly see a place to start, and then try and work our way back out to Gelfand's "starting position".
 Let's try it: